A CueHit logo.

 Feedback Board

 More than 80% of call-takers and first responders experience trauma in their job.
 Unbeknownst to the public, first responder suicide rates are trending upwards despite national rates decreasing.
-We wanted to make an impact, and help and bring some positivity to all of the heroes who serve and protect the US citizens.
+We wanted to make an impact and bring some positivity to the people who serve and protect US citizens.

-We've noticed a trend where folks have a 'positivity board' in their offices to boost morale and encourage them to keep doing great job, and wanted to help.
+We noticed a trend where teams had a “positivity board” in their offices to boost morale and encourage them to keep doing great work, and we wanted to help.

 A ML model was developed to give each survey response a sentiment.
 The administrator will then review survey responses with positive sentiments and approve them to be shown on a list with personally identifiable data filtered out, which anyone at the agency can view.